ChloeHades/stats220/index.md

 1. It's my friend's cat which is called '美丽'.
 It means beauty.
 2. I took a picture for it and used it.

-This repo is for stats2022:
-* Do assignment
-* Generate image url